Yathra

 The film was produced by Joseph Abraham under the banner Prakkattu Films.
 The film was his third production venture, the others being Olangal and Oomakkuyil.
 The film features original songs composed by Ilaiyaraaja, with lyrics written by P. Bhaskaran and O. N. V. Kurup.
 The cinematography of the film was done by Balu Mahendra himself, while the editing was done by D. Vasu.

 Yathra was released on 20 September 1985 and received critical acclaim.
 It was a box office success and had a theatrical run of over a year.
 The film won three Kerala State Film Awards: Best Film with Popular Appeal and Aesthetic Value, Best Director for Balu Mahendra and the Special Jury Award for Mammootty.
 Shobana was nominated for Best Actress category at the Filmfare Awards South.
+Thilakan also won the Kerala Film Critics Association Award for Second Best Actor.
 The film was remade by Balu Mahendra in Telugu as Nireekshana (1986) and in Tamil as Adhu Oru Kana Kaalam (2005).

 Plot

-The story unfolds as Unnikrishnan (Mammootty), a convict, now free from jail, tells his tragic love story to his fellow passengers in a school bus.
+The story unfolds as Unnikrishnan, a convict, now free from jail, tells his tragic love story to his fellow passengers in a school bus.
 An orphan and a forest officer by profession, he falls in love with a local woman, Thulasi, during his stay at a forest area.
 They decided to get married, and he sets off to tell his best friend about his plans.
 On his way back, the police arrest him as a suspected criminal, who looks similar to Unnikrishnan.
 There he accidentally kills a policeman and gets life imprisonment.
 During his early days at jail, he writes a letter to Thulasi asking her to forget him.
 When his prison term was about to complete, he writes a letter to see if she waits for him.
 After long years of torment in the jail he goes to meet Thulasi.
 Does she still wait for him?
 That's the question of his fellow passengers, too.
 At the end, she does wait for him, and welcomes him with lamps, and a face, wet with tears of joy, and sadness, together.
 Thus, the film ends off happily, with everyone shedding tears of joy.